yypy22/yypy22/README.md

 ## 👏 Hi There 👏
 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=F76B84&width=435&lines=Thank+you+for+visiting+my+GitHub!)](https://git.io/typing-svg)

-✍🏻 I'm a second-year computer science student based in the UK.
+🧑‍🎓 I'm a second-year computer science student based in the UK.

-📆 Currently, I'm dedicating my efforts to honing my skills in AI.
+📚 Currently, I'm dedicating my efforts to honing my skills in the AI field.
 Additionally, I actively study data structures and algorithms in Python and C++.

-👨🏻‍💻 I'm highly interested in HCI or ML, with a specific focus on NLP, along with a keen interest in the other AI field.
+👨🏻‍💻 I'm highly interested in HCI or ML, with a specific focus on NLP, along with a keen interest in the other AI field such as DL.

-📈 I have experience working with Python, JavaScript, Django, and JQuery with large-scale development
+📈 I have experience working as a summer intern with Python, JavaScript, HTML, CSS, Django, and JQuery with large-scale development

 📈 NLP summer school at Tokyo University